ETS-Android3/Zrex99.Tasklist-App/README.md

-# Checklist-App
+# Tasklist-App
-Repo for a simple Checklist app
+Repo for a simple Tasklist app